GrayAreaorg/festival-video-archive/README.md

 The archive is built entirely client-side with flat-file JSON files, and includes captions and transcripts for each video, which improves accessibility and encourages filtering, searching, NLP analysis, and/or experimentation with LLMs.
 Contributions are welcome.
 These `.vtt` formatted caption files are stored alongside the video metadata JSON in the [data/videos](data/videos/) folder.

-Preliminary work has been carried out to allow users to filter videos by various curated topics ordered by the frequency of keywords found in the transcripts.
+Preliminary work has been carried out to allow users to filter videos by various curated topics ordered by the [frequency of key-words](data/wordcount.txt), and [word-count per video](data/wordcount_video_stats.txt) generated from the video captions.
 View these files in the [data/topics](data/topics/).

 This project is open to submissions and suggestions around engaging with this growing collection of content.
 Feel free to make a [pull request](https://github.com/GrayAreaorg/festival-video-archive/pulls) or contribute an [issues](https://github.com/GrayAreaorg/festival-video-archive/issues) for discussion.